fernandoapeguero/arcadegame/README.md

-# What Do I Need To PLay
+# What Do I Need To Play

 you most have one of this browsers to be able to play this game.